 Neptune LNG and Northeast Gateway LNG offshore terminals

 The Distrigas terminal is connected with the AGT and TGP pipelines and the local gas distribution company (LDC)—the gas utility that serves residential, commercial, and industrial customers.
 The Canaport terminal sends natural gas through the Brunswick pipeline, which directly connects to the M&N Pipeline.
-The M&N Pipeline also has the option of delivering natural gas to New England from the offshore natural gas production fields of the Sable Offshore Energy Project (SOEP) and Deep Panuke located offshore from Nova Scotia, Canada. shows the major existing natural gas infrastructure serving New England.
+The M&N Pipeline also has the option of delivering natural gas to New England from the offshore natural gas production fields of the Sable Offshore Energy Project (SOEP) and Deep Panuke located offshore from Nova Scotia, Canada.
+Figure 8-3 shows the major existing natural gas infrastructure serving New England.